Featured in

 Haroon Mirza, Cimatic Ceremony, 2024, photovoltaic panels, aluminium profile, bespoke media device, electronics, DMX dimmer pack, wire, fixings, drums, turntable Theremin, floodlights, solenoid device and sound system, dimensions variable.
 Courtesy: the artist and SCAI The Bathhouse

 Working with the storyboards and elements from re_creation, Fannon threaded Khan’s fragmented scenes into a sublime audiovisual narrative as the film’s storyteller.
-At the beginning of the video, Fannon plays a Tibetan singing bowl in the forest; the instrument vibrates at 111Hz, a frequency that some believe to be divine.
-When, on one screen, Fannon opens her mouth, on the other, the perfectly synchronized voice of the soprano Juliet Fraser prompts poppy seeds to form different geometric patterns on a Chladni Plate – a device that visualizes sonic vibrations.
+At the beginning of the video, Fannon carries poppy seeds in a Tibetan singing bowl in the forest; the instrument vibrates at 111Hz to play, a frequency that some believe to be divine.
+When, on one screen, Fannon opens her mouth, on the other, the perfectly synchronized voice of the soprano Juliet Fraser prompts the seeds to form different geometric patterns on a Chladni Plate – a device that visualizes sonic vibrations.
 As a series of otherworldly scenes and sounds in the film intertwine with the live electronic environmental sound, flashing lights and the rhythm of the tablas – all programmed by Mirza to resonate with the film – the work becomes wholly immersive.
 Soaking up visuals and sounds begins to feel calm and meditative, even fulfilling.
 When we sat together in the installation, Mirza told me he believes that the way for us to best experience our humanity is to stay ‘here and now’.
 This multifaceted, spiritual show is an instrument that ultimately, vividly, keeps us present.

 ‘Haroon Mirza: Ceremonies and Rituals’ is on view at SCAI The Bathhouse, Tokyo until 12 October